Functionality of Health Insurance in Germany

 Additional Private Health premiums shall not be eligible for an employer contribution and have to be fully paid on top of public health insurance premiums.

-Depending on the chosen scope of the insurance cover the additionally monthly payable premium shall vary between EUR 0.90 for a standard travel care insurance and about EUR 320.00 per person for an extensive add-on.
+Depending on the chosen scope of the insurance cover the additionally monthly payable premium varies between EUR 0.90 for a standard travel care insurance and about EUR 320.00 per person for an extensive add-on.

 Duration of Membership